nfsi-canada/OBSW2025/TUTORIAL2/demo.md

 orientation using OrientPy.

 > *Local data users*
+>
-> For those working on local data sets, use the `--server=` option, for example:
+> For those working on data sets located on the local server, use the `--server=` option, for example:
 > ```
-> query_fdsn_stdb --server='http://seiscomp.geo.vuw.ac.nz' -N 3O -S EL23A -C 'CH*' EL23A
+> query_fdsn_stdb --server=http://seiscomp.geo.vuw.ac.nz -N 3O -S EL23A -C 'CH*' EL23A
 > ```

 #### BNG analysis